pág. 8796

 school used various strategies and methods to teach students English language skills.
 However, most of

-these strategies followed a syllabus that used an
+these strategies followed a syllabus that used an established textbook as the primary learning material.

 It caused limited opportunities for students to practice their communication skills, especially writing.